 Showing local market love

-Brisbane City Council supports thousands of markets, festivals and events each year in support of our local economy and creating more to see and do close to home.
+Brisbane City Council supports thousands of markets, festivals, and events each year to support our local economy and create more to see and do close to home.

 Shop at your local market to support small businesses in your community.

 When visiting Brisbane's fabulous markets, protect yourself and others from coronavirus by maintaining good hygiene and practising social distancing.